woheller69/whisperIMEplus/README.md

 To get the most out of Whisper, follow these simple tips:

-- Press and hold the button while speaking
+- Press and hold the button while speaking or use automatic mode where available
 - Pause briefly before starting to speak
 - Speak clearly, loudly, and at a moderate pace
 - Please note that there is a limit of 30s for each recording